 - The cap-gap work authorization continuation only applies in cases where the H-1B petition is filed before the EAD expires.
 If the EAD expires before the H-1B petition can be filed, but the student is still within the 60-day grace period, that student may remain in the U.S. in F-1 status until a decision on the H-1B petition is reached, but may NOT be employed.

 - F-2 dependents (spouses and minor children) are eligible to remain in F-2 status during this time as well.

 - Cap-gap extensions do not provide F-1 students with a new EAD cards.
 However, the OIS at UMB should issue an additional I-20 for you.
+(Use Sunapsis to submit a request for a Cap-Gap Extension I-20).
 DHS advises students with an expired EAD card not to travel out of the U.S. as they are not eligible to re-enter the U.S. and USCIS may consider the application to change from F-1 to H-1B as abandoned and will deny the change.

 - If the H-1B petition is rejected, denied or revoked, the OPT cap-gap authorization will end 10 days later, and the student has a 60-day grace period to depart the U.S., change status, or begin a new program of study.

-- If you have been sponsored for H-1B status by a cap-subject employer, please send a copy of your new H-1B I-797 approval notice to the OIS as we will need to print a new I-20 for you--extending your F-1 status through September 30th of that year.
+- If you have been sponsored for H-1B status by a cap-subject employer, you will need to complete the Cap-Gap Extension e-form in Sunapsis, so the OIS can print a new I-20 for you--extending your F-1 status through September 30th of that year.